 No, don't rinse the marinade off before cooking.
 Take the chicken breast out of the plastic bag (leaving excess marinade in the bag) and toss the chicken on the grill just like that.

-Grill the chicken until its internal temperature reaches 165 degrees F. (That will be about 5 minutes per side.)
+Grill the chicken until its internal temperature reaches 165 degrees F. (about 5 minutes per side.)

 How to serve it: